About Normal Pressure Hydrocephalus (NPH)

 The presence of such potentially co-morbid diseases like Alzheimer’s and Parkinson’s can now be estimated through specialized brain scans and spinal fluid analysis.
 The use of these techniques can help clinicians decide if NPH should continue to be pursued, particularly if the response following a lumbar puncture or external lumbar drainage is minimal or equivocal.

 How is NPH Treated?

-A shunt is a flexible tube placed into the ventricular system of the brain that diverts the flow of cerebrospinal fluid (CSF) into another region of the body, most often the abdominal cavity, where it can be absorbed.
+A shunt is a flexible tube placed into the ventricular system of the brain that diverts the flow of CSF into another region of the body, most often the abdominal cavity, where it can be absorbed.
 A valve within the shunt maintains CSF at normal levels and pressure within the ventricles.